CJYD/WGU-Skateboard-Shop/README.md

 ## C.  Customize the HTML user interface for your customer’s application.
 The user interface should include the shop name, the product names, and the names of the parts.
 Note: Do not remove any elements that were included in the screen.
 You may add any additional elements you would like or any images, colors, and styles, although it is not required.

-In file: mainscreen.html lines 14, 19, 21, 53 customized the user interface to match my Skateboard shop website.
+Changed file: mainscreen.html lines 14, 19, 21, 53 customized the user interface to match my Skateboard shop website.
 Added a footer in lines 93 - 95 to match the about.html file.
 In section E the sample parts and products will be added.